NormFrenette/GatsbyBlog/content/blog/Looper/Introduction.md

 The app also allows for the saving of tracks into songs by giving them separate song names.
 These are stored on the raspberry pi, and can be loaded into the looper portion of the raspberry pi via the app.
 This way it becomes possible to create say a blues song, a folks song or a rock song and bring them back separately for practice or further editing.
 It is also a great way to show your friends or band mates your a new song you created.

-> Note: the iphone app is in its final stages of testing - so it is not yet avaiable on the apple App store.
+> Note: the iphone app is in its final stages of testing - so it is not yet available on the apple App store.
 I will update this when it is available.

 #### What is needed to make the Looper:

-To build your Looper, you will need a raspbery pi, some electronics parts and switches.
+To build your Looper, you will need a Raspberry Pi, some electronics parts and switches.
 You also need the actual program - written in python and bash.

 The electronics section of this blog lists the parts and the schematic that shows how to physically build the Looper.

-The Code section shows how to download the open-source code and install it on the rasperry pi.
+The Code section shows how to download the open-source code and install it on the Raspberry Pi.

 Finally - the ios app - when published will have a user guide section.